 I wiped what I could off with a wet rag.
 But there was still some left, and because of the cold wet rag the glue turned white!
 LUCKILY I have a box full of razors.
 VERY handy for cleaning glass.
 I sue them all the time.
 And yes, those are my comfy sweats I’m wearing in this picture.
 I know, you all want a pair.
 Mine are only 18 years old and my favorite thing to wear around the house late at night while crafting!
 It cleaned up really nicely!

 This badboy can hold a 12 inch cake!
 I KNOW!
 The only thing I’m worried about is can it hold the weight of a cake.
 I’ll just try it one cake at a time and see how it goes.
 So to christen it I made my go to flourless chocolate cake.
 I make it all the time, fast to mix up, slow to cook and the most delicious food in the whole wide world!
 I first made this during my year of monthly chocolate challenges in 2007-2008.
 I make it at least once a month (although I’ve changed the chocolate I use!).
-SO it held up to the weight of this cake, what to try next…Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+SO it held up to the weight of this cake, what to try next…Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!